roylines/terraform-ecs/README.md

 # terraform-ecs
-terraform scripts for an ecs cluster module
+terraform module for creating an ECS cluster